top of page

 Lone Star Defenders Office (LSDO) serves as the Indigent Defense Hub for Operation Lone Star.
 LSDO is responsible for overseeing the defense program, assigning counsel to cases, and providing support and resources to defense attorneys.

-We appoint cases to two public defender offices (Texas Rio Grande Public Defender & Neighborhood Defenders Service), to LSDO staff attorneys, as well as to our panel of private defense attorneys.
+We appoint cases to public defender offices like Texas Rio Grande Public Defender, to LSDO staff attorneys, as well as to our panel of private defense attorneys.

 bottom of page